 This was not a happy marriage.

 In the early '30s, Elizabeth (known as Libby, even to her grandchildren), divorced her first husband.
-Within a couple of weeks after the divorce was finalized in August 1933, she married a widower, Edgar Carter Rust, whom she had met on a trans-Atlantic cruise, according to the family story.
+Within days after the divorce was finalized in August 1933, she married a widower, Edgar Carter Rust, whom she had met on a trans-Atlantic cruise, according to the family story.
 (I have not yet found a passenger record to prove this.)

 Libby and Teddy (as he signed another letter to her) had a very happy marriage and in honor of Valentine's Day, I share the following letter Teddy wrote to Libby.
 It appears that in December 1937, Libby had gone to Chicago, (perhaps to see her mother before she moved to New York City?) and was away for about a week.
 She was staying at the Hotel Ambassador East in Chicago.